Glossary

 FASB

 Financial Accounting Standards Board.
-A private, non-profit organization whose primary purpose is to develop Generally Accepted Accounting Principles (GAAP) in the United States.
-The standards established by FASB are intended to educate issuers, auditors and users of financial information as well as the general public.
+A private, non-profit organization responsible for establishing and maintaining Generally Accepted Accounting Principles (GAAP) in the United States.
+FASB develops accounting standards intended to ensure financial reporting is relevant, reliable, and comparable for investors, creditors, auditors, and other users of financial information.

 Federal Financial Institutions Examination Council (FFIEC)